 Now that we’re done with the basics, we can talk about added extras.
 When it comes to skincare for sensitive skin, simple is usually best so I would try to get the three steps above nailed before you move onto extras.
 Once you’re ready, these are my recommendations:

-- La Roche-Posay Hyalu B5 Hyaluronic Acid Serum – Another product that I’ve been using for a long time (about 16 months now, which for me is a very long time!), this serum is light, non-sticky, makes my skin feel really comfortable, smooths and plumps the skin.
+- La Roche-Posay Hyalu B5 Hyaluronic Acid Serum – Another product that I’ve been using for a long time, this serum is light, non-sticky, makes my skin feel really comfortable, smooths and plumps the skin.
 I apply it on damp skin after cleansing, before my moisturiser.

 - I also really like the Vichy Mineral 89 Serum.
 Like the LRP serum above, it’s gentle, hydrating, and layers well.